QVault/api-kvk/README.md

 ### fetch
 Handles an incoming request to the API, parsing query parameters to conduct a search, and then fetches detailed information for each result using `fetchDetailsForBusinesses`.
 The merged results are returned as a JSON response.

-## Usage Example

-To use this API, you would typically:

-1. Perform a search with a given `searchTerm` and other optional parameters to filter the results.
-2. The API will return a list of `Dossier` objects based on the search criteria.
-3. For each `Dossier`, the API will then fetch detailed information from the trade register.
-4. The `transformBusinessData` utility will merge the detailed trade register data with the business register data into a comprehensive `Business` object.
-5. The API returns the transformed `Business` objects in the response.

-## Responses

-Responses are returned as JSON objects, with `Content-Type: application/json`.
-Each `Business` object in the response contains combined information from both the business register and the trade register, providing a full picture of each business's registration details.

-This documentation provides an overview of the API's capabilities, data models, endpoints, utility functions, and general usage pattern.
-It is intended to help developers understand how to integrate with and utilize the API in their applications.# api-kvk